subwaymatch/csci585-hw4-graph-traversal/README.md

 - `TinkerGraph.open()` creates an empty instance of a in-memory TinkerGraph with 0 vertex and 0 edge.
 - The query chains the `open()` call (which returns the empty graph instance) with `traversal()` to get the `GraphTraversalSource` instance of the graph.
 - Since we have the traversal object, we can start adding vertices and edges.
-- Adding a vertex takes the form of `addV('vertex type').property(id, 'course id').property('name', 'course name').as('course name')`.
+- Adding a vertex takes the form of `addV('vertex label').property(id, 'course id').property('name', 'course id').as('course id')`.
 - `id` is a special property of TinkerGraph.
 In TinkerGraph, directly setting the `id` values are allowed.
 Therefore, we set the `id` values to course IDs.
-- The `name` property is not required in this assignment.
-However, it can be useful if a course is cross-listed between departments.
+- For each vertex, `as()` is used to create a reference variable to the vertex.
+This reference is used to create edges in a chained manner.
+- Two types of edges are added between vertices - **'requires pre-req'** and **'is a co-req of'**.